ponylang/http/README.md

 `http` was removed from the stdlib with [0.24.0](https://github.com/ponylang/ponyc/releases/tag/0.24.0) as a result of [RFC 55](https://github.com/ponylang/rfcs/blob/master/text/0055-remove-http-server-from-stdlib.md).
 See also [the announcement blog post](https://www.ponylang.io/blog/2018/06/0.24.0-released/).

 The Pony Team decided to remove it from the stdlib as is did not meet their quality standards.
-Given the familiarity of most people with HTTP and thus the attention this library gets, it was considered wiser to remove it from the stdlib and give it a new home as a separate package, where it will not be subject to RFCs in order to rework its innarts.
+Given the familiarity of most people with HTTP and thus the attention this library gets, it was considered wiser to remove it from the stdlib and give it a new home as a separate package, where it will not be subject to RFCs in order to rework its innards.

 ### Help us improve